-Effects of Aesthetic Qualities on Satisfaction and Loyalty: A Case from a Scenic Road
+Effects of Aesthetic Qualities on Satisfaction and Loyalty: A Case of a Scenic Road

-With a basis in the increasing focus on aesthetic qualities in tourism experiences, this study examines the effects of aesthetic qualities on tourists' satisfaction and loyalty in a naturebased tourism context.
-The analysis reveals that tourists' evaluation of the aesthetic qualities of scenery, harmony and genuineness affected the satisfaction with the scenic road positively, and that satisfaction had a direct influence on both the intention to recommend and the intention to revisit the road and to visit similar roads.
-By contrast, the aesthetic qualities cleanliness and genuineness only had a direct effect on the intention to revisit the scenic road, and indicated a more complex explanatory pattern for the other loyalty intentions.
+This study examines the effects of aesthetic qualities and tourists' satisfaction and loyalty in a context of nature-based tourism.
+The analysis reveals that tourists' evaluations of the aesthetic qualities of scenery, harmony and genuineness positively affected their satisfaction with the scenic road, and that satisfaction had a direct influence on both their intention to recommend that road, to revisit it, and to visit similar roads.
+By contrast, the aesthetic qualities of cleanliness and genuineness had only a direct effect on intention to revisit the scenic road, and indicated a more complex explanatory pattern for the other loyalty intentions.

+Keywords

-Keywords: Aesthetic qualities; satisfaction; loyalty; nature-based tourism; scenic road
+aesthetic qualities; satisfaction; loyalty; nature-based tourism; scenic road

-Aesthetic qualities have received increasing attention in the marketing literature over the last quarter century, especially with regard to the focus on experiential and symbolic aspects of products and services.
-A number of services studies recognize the role of aesthetics in consumer behaviour (e.g., Baisya and Das 2008; Brady and Cronin 2001; Charters 2006; Das, Baisya, and Chandra 2003; Turley and Milliam 2000).
+Aesthetic qualities have received increasing attention in the marketing literature in recent decades, especially with regard to its focus on the experiential and symbolic aspects of products and services.
+A number of service studies recognize the role of aesthetics in consumer behavior (e.g., Baisya and Das 2008; Brady and Cronin 2001; Charters 2006; Das, Baisya, and Chandra 2003; Turley and Milliam 2000).
 This role has only recently become a theme in tourism research directed towards consumer experiences (e.g., Bonn, Joseph-Mathews, Dai, Hayes, and Cave 2007; Hosany and Witham 2009; Oh, Fiore, and Jeoung 2007).
-However, it seems that previous tourism research to a large extent has been limited to a focus on cultural touristic experiences.
-Vespestad and Lindberg (2011) therefore suggest a need to direct scholarly attention towards nature-based experiences.
+However, it seems that previous tourism research has largely been limited to cultural experiences (e.g., Mossberg 2007; O'Dell and Billing 2005; Mehmetoglu and Engen 2011; Ooi 2005; Slåtten, Mehmetoglu, Svensson and Sværi 2009).
+Even if some studies now also focus on nature-based experiences (e.g., Hazen 2009; Hosany and Witham 2009), Vespestad and Lindberg (2011) suggest a need to direct scholarly attention towards nature-based experiences.